 Kim Wooten is a Chemist at Forrest Technical Coatings.
 Her Lean experience spans over several industries over the last 19 years.
 She has worked in manufacturing and service companies, implementing Lean and helping to continuously improve processes in the aerospace, financial and Coatings industries.

 Her passion for Lean began during and after graduation from Keller Graduate School of Management, with an MBA in Business Administration with a Certificate in Project Management.
-She also holds Lean Basic, Intermediate and Advanced Certificates through Emerald Valley High Performance Enterprise Consortium (EVHPEC), is a Certified Allenbaugh Coach, and is Lean Six-Sigma Green Belt Certified.
-Kim currently serves as the Vice President and Lead for Education / Curriculum on the EVHPEC Board.
+She also holds Lean Basic, Intermediate and Advanced Certificates through Emerald Valley Lean Association (EVLA), is a Lifetime Certified Allenbaugh Coach, and is Lean Six-Sigma Green Belt Certified.
+Kim currently serves as the Vice President and Lead for Education / Curriculum on the EVLA Board.
 She also enjoys exploring beautiful Oregon with her family after moving to Oregon from Phoenix, AZ in 2017.

 Jeremy Green is a Lean Six Sigma Master Black Belt, the former Director of Lean Six Sigma for a national consulting and training firm, and the Executive responsible for continuous improvement for a division of a Fortune 500 consumer products company.
 He holds a PhD in Counseling Psychology and is a former National Science Foundation Scholar in Engineering.
 Dr. Green was privileged to write the introduction to “Fundamentals of Lean Manufacturing”, the last published book by Shigeo Shingo, one of the two founders of the Toyota Production System.
 Jeremy works for Arcimoto, a local manufacturer of ultra-efficient electric vehicles, as their Logistics Engineering Manager.
 With his experience of starting one company and co-founding a second, he is also the lead instructor for the Eugene Regional Accelerator, teaching local entrepreneurs how to build sustainable startups.